 South Dakota also has a goose problem.
 In the last decade, the number of geese has grown to more than 270,000.
 The large birds have become a huge burden to agriculture.
 One upset farmer who lost 15 acres of newly planted grain to geese last spring noted that three geese eat as much as a head of livestock.
 Owing to a resilient bird and federal restrictions on hunting geese, state game managers have a surplus of over 150,000 geese.

-Here’s what the bird control experts at Bird B Gone recommend for solving South Dakota’s bird problems:
+Here’s what the bird control experts recommend for solving South Dakota’s bird control problems: